freyesgu93/aws-solutions-architect-associate-notes/README.md

 __AWS Polly__ — Lexicons are specific to a region.
 For a single text appearing multiple times, we can create alias using multiple Lexicons.

 Amazon __Quicksight__ is a managed service for __creating dashboards__ with data visualization.

-AWS __Athena pricing__ is based upon per query and amount of data scanned in each query.
-To __reduce price__ —
-- Partition data based on different parameters so that amount of data scanned gets reduced.
-- Create separate workgroups based upon user groups.

 __AWS CloudSearch__ helps us add search to our website or application. __Like Elasticsearch__.